Capt. Roger Peralta

 - Chronic Hero Syndrome: His desire not only to constantly act as heroically as possible, but to be recognised as such whenever he can, causes serious friction between he and Amy.

-- Competition Freak: He displays the Santiago family trait of always having to one-up everyone else.
+- Competition Freak: He displays the Santiago family trait of always having to one-up everyone else, including his numerous allergies, and dancing.

 - Improbable Aiming Skills: He has a platinum shooting certification from the NYPD after firing ten shots into the same hole.

 - Insufferable Genius: He very firmly believes in his own hype, humble-bragging to the extent that you just want to smack him in the face.
 (And, unsurprisingly, Amy comes close).
-Even when Amy calls him out for bragging he insists it's not bragging to only claim to know "a little" Portugese, ignoring the fact that he said he learned it while building a school for charity.
+Even when Amy calls him out for bragging he insists it's not bragging to only claim to know "a little" Portuguese when he's actually fluent, and ignoring the fact that he said he learned it while building a school for charity.

 - Parody Sue: Seriously, what can't he do?
 (Besides dance).
 His only other deficiency is a lack of knowledge of pop culture, which only means he doesn't get Jake's references.